-If baseball is to continue to be “America’s Pastime,” we need to make sure that injury prevention is a number-one priority.
-There is no question that Little League® International is working hard to keep our young athletics healthy.
+If baseball is to continue to be “America’s Pastime,” we need to make sure that arm injury prevention is a number-one priority.
+There is no question that Little League® International is working hard to keep our young athletes healthy.
 From my perspective, there is no youth baseball league that has done more to promote youth baseball as a safe and healthy sport, particularly Little League’s executive staff, along with the rest of the Little League International Directors.

 For years, the arm injury rates in youth baseball has been on the rise.
 Due to this trend, several years ago, dramatic steps were taken by Little League Baseball® to make youth baseball a safer and healthier sport.
 This effort has been successful in curtailing many of traumatic injuries due to overuse.
 However, there is much more work to be done.

 The initial step taken at Little League to decrease arm injuries was the development of the pitch count rules, The pitch count rules were generated after long periods of study and research at USA Baseball and the American Sports Medicine Institute (ASMI).